meltaxa/herculis/README.md

 Use AWS Lambda to fetch your Sungrow Solar metrics and send these to the PVOutput website.

-Herculis downloads the Sungrow metrics from:
+Herculis downloads the Sungrow metrics from the [SolarInfo Bank](http://www.solarinfobank.com/):

 ![alt tag](docs/sungrow_pic.png)

-And uploads the relevant data to the PVOutput.org site:
+And uploads the relevant data to [PVOutput.org](https://pvoutput.org):

 ![alt tag](docs/pvoutput_pic.png)

 ## Prequisites

+Your Sungrow inverter is registered to their SolarInfo Bank site.

 An [AWS account](https://aws.amazon.com).
 Herculis is an AWS Lamdba function.
 If this will be your only Lambda function, you will remain within the